kaza/better-voice-typing/README.md

 - [x] Do not send audio to OpenAI if the audio is silent or too short (<2 seconds)
 - [x] Add visual status indicators via UI feedback indicator/overlay AND tray icon to show state (recording/processing/done/error)
 - [x] Add microphone selection via system tray menu (currently locked to system default)
-- [ ] Manual (auto?) retry option for failed transcriptions via tray menu or using overlay (especially important for longer recordings)
+- [x] Manual (later, auto) retry option for failed transcriptions via tray menu and using overlay (especially important for longer recordings)
+- [x] Add feature to auto-stop on complete silence, like when mic settings aren't configured properly.
+- [ ] Review and validate setup and installation process
 - [ ] Customizable activation shortcuts for recording control
 - [ ] Improved transcription accuracy for code variables, proper nouns and abbreviations using screenshot context and cursor position via VLM
 - [ ] Smart Capture: Record audio in 1-2 minute chunks with silence detection, process chunks with Whisper in background, then combine and clean results with an LLM